ceri-num/uv-larm/challenge/challenge-2.md

 ## Expected

-Considering that the appropriate data are streamed in ROS topics (odm, scam, camera/image, transformations...) the robot is capable of generating a map of its environment and the position in the map of objects of interest.
+Considering that the appropriate data are streamed in ROS topics (odom, scam, camera/image, transformations...) the robot is capable of generating a map of its environment and the position in the map of objects of interest.

 Technically, the data would be provided by a `rosbag` and the object to recognize and localize are bottles of nuka-cola, in any position possible.
 The data flow is built with a moving robot (teleoperate for instance).